 Injections of Botox and/or Dysport are quick and safe with few side effects.
-There is little down time with Botox® and is reversible if the patient does not enjoy the result.
+There is little down time with Botox®.
 Botox® is also affordable, making it a great place to start your experience with cosmetic surgery.

 How Does Botox® and Dysport Work?

 Botox® works by actually paralyzing the muscle that it is injected into.
 It blocks chemicals that cause facial muscles to contract, thereby relaxing them.
-By blocking the release of a chemical that causes these muscles to contract, Botox® enables them to relax.
+By blocking the release of a chemical that causes these muscles to contract, Botox® enables the muscles to relax.
 The result?
 A smoother, more wrinkle-free appearance.

 What Areas Can I Treat?

 The most common areas Botox® is used for are the frown lines between the brows, the forehead and crows feet.

 What Kind of Results Can I Expect?

 You can expect to see results 3-5 days following your Botox® treatment.
 The results last between 3-4 months, depending on the size of the muscle and the amount of Botox® injected.

 What is the Treatment Like?

 Botox® is quick and minimally invasive.
 Your doctor makes a few injections into the muscle at the area of treatment.
-No local anesthetic cream is required, although we may choose to numb to area with an ice pack prior to injection.
-Discomfort is minimal with Botox® .
+No local anesthetic cream is required, although we may choose to numb the area with an ice pack prior to injection.
+Discomfort is minimal with Botox®.
 The entire procedure takes 5-10 minutes.
 You may resume your normal activity almost immediately after your Botox® treatment.